Haseena Parkar: Cast

+Production

-Development and Production
+Development

-Initially, Apoorva Lakhia was to make a biopic on Dawood Ibrahim, which was a topic that was taken already by many directors.
+Apoorva Lakhia had initially planned to make a biopic on Dawood Ibrahim, a topic that was taken already by several directors.
 Hence, he visited the family of Dawood's sister Haseena, and also met Haseena herself.
 He was fascinated with her life story and decided to make a biopic on her.

-Siddhanth Kapoor and Ankur Bhatia were signed on to play the characters of Dawood Ibrahim and Ibrahim Parkar respectively.
-Sonakshi Sinha was first cast to play the aged Haseena Parkar and a debutante was signed to play the young Haseena, but Sonakshi signed out of the project due to her fixed dates for her movie, Ittefaq, featuring Siddharth Malhotra.
-So Shraddha Kapoor was signed in October 2016 to play both the young and older Haseena Parkar.
+Sonakshi Sinha was first offered to play Haseena, however she opted out due to scheduling conflicts.
+In October 2016, Shraddha Kapoor was cast to play the titular role.
+Shraddha's brother Siddhanth Kapoor and Ankur Bhatia were cast to play Dawood Ibrahim and Ibrahim Parkar, Haseena's husband respectively.

+Filming

-Principal photography began in October 2016 with the song "Bantai" and was completed in 10 months.
+Principal photography began in October 2016.

 Release

-The official teaser of the film was launched on 14 June 2017.
-The film went into promotions in August 2017 and the official trailer of the film was launched on 18 August 2017.
+The official teaser was released on 14 June 2017.
+The trailer of the film was launched on 18 July 2017.

-The movie was initially to be released on 14 July 2017, clashing with Anurag Basu's Jagga Jasoos.
-It was then delayed to 18 August 2017, clashing with Bareilly Ki Barfi.
-On 9 August, the producers of the film finalised the date of theatrical release as 22 September 2017, when it clashed with Sanjay Dutt and Aditi Rao Hydari starrer Omung Kumar's Bhoomi and Rajkumar Rao's movie, Newton.
+The film was scheduled to release on 14 July 2017.
+It was then delayed to 18 August 2017.
+On 9 August 2017, the makers finalized the release date as 22 September 2017.

 Reception

+Box office

 As of 6 October 2017, the film had collected ₹2.65 crore.
-It grossed a total of ₹9.06 crore during its run against the budget of ₹18 crore and was declared a "disaster".
+It grossed a total of ₹9.06 crore during its theatrical run against its budget of ₹18 crore and was declared a "disaster".

 Critical reception

-Renuka Vyavahare of The Times of India gave the movie 2 out of 5 stars, stating, "The crime drama fails to offer an insight into Haseena's life".
-Syed Firdaus Ashraf from Rediff.com gave the movie 2.0/5 stars, stating, "Shraddha Kapoor tries hard to rescue the film.
+Bollywood Hungama gave 2 out of 5 stars writing "On the whole, HASEENA PARKAR fails to impress as it's too superficial and unexciting.
+At the box office, the limited buzz and competition from other releases will prove detrimental".
+Renuka Vyavahare of The Times of India gave the film 2 out of 5 stars, stating, "The crime drama fails to offer an insight into Haseena's life".
+Syed Firdaus Ashraf from Rediff.com gave 2 out of 5 stars, writing, "Shraddha Kapoor tries hard to rescue the film.
 Shraddha Kapoor deglamorizes herself to get into the character and her sincerity as an actress reflects throughout the movie.
-It has all the ingredients to make it a blockbuster."
+It has all the ingredients to make it a blockbuster".
+Saibal Chatterjee of NDTV gave 1.5 out of 5 stars, and wrote "The film is a dreary courtroom drama in which the protagonist is hauled before the law to defend herself".
+Filmfare gave 2 out of 5 stars, and wrote "Haseena Parkar could have been a real thriller had it been serious about telling serious story.
+But it tries to add too much masala and style to story and serves up absolutely no substance.
+As a result, the only female who made a presence in Mumbai's fabled underworld is reduced to being a stylised character with fancy dialogue but no real meaning".